Meet Chuck Thiel and His Jolly Ramblers

 Jacob Thiel, the son of Jason and Mary, was born in 2008 and made his public debut with the band on his great-grandpa’s drum set in 2013.
-He’s a fourth generation Jolly Rambler, and you’ll find him onstage with the band quite often… especially when Chuck, Jason and Jacob go out as generations 2-3-4.
-A seventh grader, he’s taking trumpet lessons and plays in the middle school band.
+A fourth generation Jolly Rambler, Jacob is now the full-time drummer, but you’ll often see him playing trumpet with the band… especially when Chuck, Jason and Jacob go out as generations 2-3-4.
+A freshman at Bloomington Jefferson High School, he’s taking trumpet lessons and plays in the school’s Marching Band as well as the Wind Ensemble.